International School Eindhoven: Facilities

 The area of the entire site is around 17,000m2 with a spacious outdoor recreational area which includes two basketball courts, an open grass field and a football field.
 The area within the building has around 7,000m2 of floor space.
 It features 30 classrooms, of which four are science and experimental laboratories, two are visual arts workrooms, and one a design technology workroom.
 There are also two computer laboratories and one music room.
 A large multi-purpose hall including a canteen is present which can be transformed into a theatrical stage for performances or special events.
-The building also features a library with a multimedia centre as well as a two full-sized gym halls.
+The building also features a library with a multimedia centre as well as a tfour full-sized gym halls.

 The International School of Eindhoven

 Discussions on merging the International Secondary School of Eindhoven and the Regional International School have dated back since 2006.
 Currently, the primary department is in a separate building from the secondary department.
 The confirmation of the merger in 2009 announced that the new school shall merge both the secondary department and the primary department under the name International School of Eindhoven.
-The merging process was completed in 2013 when both the RIS and the ISSE moved to the oirschotsedijk.
+The merging process was completed in 2013 when both the RIS and the ISSE moved to the Oirschotsedijk.